lazio/edelweiss/README.md

 If you create template that can be used in two or more places of your site you can group it in plain function that will returns them or define _Component_.

 It can be achieved by creating class that extends `Component` class.
-You must override `template()` method that returns value of type `Promise<string>`.
+You must override `template()` method that returns value of type `string | Promise<string>`.
-Also you can override `async beforeBuild()` method that invokes before `async template()` method and `async afterBuild()` that invokes after `async template()`.
+Also you can override `beforeBuild(): void | Promise<void>` method that invokes before `template` method and `afterBuild(): void | Promise<void>` that invokes after `template`.
 You can use them for getting data for your view or other tasks that need to be finished before or after building template.
-All methods is asyncrounous so you can accomplish asyncrounous operation (like `fetch`ing for some data) in rendering order without creating additional asyncrounous functions.
+All methods can be asyncrounous so you can accomplish asyncrounous operation (like `fetch`ing for some data) in rendering order without creating additional asyncrounous functions.

-> Note that while `beforeBuild()` and `afterBuild()` methods are executing when template is not inserted into DOM, so you can't access elements that `template()` method returns.
+> Note that `beforeBuild()` and `afterBuild()` methods are executing when template is not inserted into DOM, so you can't access elements that `template()` method returns.

 ```typescript
 class MyComponent extends Component {